jan-kreischer/TRUSTED.AI/README.md

 3.  deploy the build on GitHub to the branche gh-pages.
 For this open another termianl at the localtion of the mkdocs folder and enter:

         mkdocs gh-deploy

+4. commit and push the changed config or markdown files (keep the source of the build up to date)